sailshq/waterline-sql-builder/README.md

 # Waterline Query Builder

-A helper for building queries.
+A helper for building SQL queries based on [Knex](http://knexjs.org).

-Refer to [Syntax Docs](/docs/syntax.md) for more information.
+Refer to [Waterline Query Docs](https://github.com/particlebanana/waterline-query-docs) for more information.